twilightscapes/twilight-astro/README.md

 - PiRATE Social features coming soon

+## 🏴‍☠️ PIRATE Social

+PIRATE is not your typical social network.
+It's a decentralized network of individualy owned personal websites acting together as a new social content distribution model.

+Here's how it works: instead of relying on a central platform, PIRATE leverages the power of Netlify and GitHub to utelize their free services for hosting your own platorm.
+Your individual website becomes your hub for social interactions on both PIRATE and other social media.
+The content you produce, you fully own and control the rights to.

+More than just a collection of individual websites, PIRATE uses the magic of RSS feeds, you can enjoy a central timeline that aggregates posts from across the network.
+You get to see what others are sharing, discover new voices, and engage in meaningful conversations.

+Your PIRATE website is actually a Progressive Web App (PWA), which means you can access it seamlessly from any of your devices.
+Being a PWA also means there are no App Stores to worry about!

+PIRATE gives you the tools to easily edit your homepage, update your profile, and publish engaging posts.
+It's super easy to get started, without any complicated technical barriers.

 <div align="center">

 <br />
 <h3>Technology Stack</h3>
-PIRATE is built on industry leading technologies, and is designed from the ground up, using the best, most secure and modern development technology stack available today: <h2 style="font-size:30px;"><strong><i>T R A N G K</i></strong></h2>
+PIRATE is built on industry leading technologies, and is designed from the ground up, using the best, most secure and modern development technology stack available today: <h3 style="font-size:30px;"><strong><i>T R A N G K</i></strong></h3>
 <a href=""><img alt="" role="presentation" aria-hidden="true" src="public/images/partners/typescript-logo.webp" width="16%" height="auto" /></a>
 <a href="https://react.dev"><img alt="React Logo" role="presentation" aria-hidden="true" src="public/images/partners/react-logo.webp" width="14%" height="auto" /></a>
 <a href="https://astro.build"><img alt="Astro Logo" role="presentation" aria-hidden="true" src="public/images/partners/Astro-logo.webp" width="15%" height="auto" /></a>